mxroute/mxdocs/LiveSite/content/directadmin/addemail/_index.en.md

 **Email Quota** is the amount of disk space in MB that you want that account to be able to use. **Send Limit** is a daily limit on outbound email, which goes to a max of 7200 (or 300 per hour, as is our limit).

+**If your password is Username+123 you will be suspended, berated via support ticket, and we will be very slow to unsuspend your account.
+We are working on preventing this from being done, but we're amazed at the thought of even having to.
+All of our customers are at risk of this behavior, so if that's you, stop it.**

 Finally, when ready, click **CREATE ACCOUNT** at the bottom right.